leanprover-community/blog/posts/tradeoff-of-defining-types-as-subobjects.md

 ## Custom named projections

 In the Subobject and Coerced Subobject designs, the fields of `↥circle`/`Circle` are `val` and `property`, as coming from `Subtype`.
-This leads to potentially uninforming code of the form
+This leads to potentially uninformative code of the form
 ```lean
 -- Subobject design
 def foo : circle where